lonaparte/Mistoffelees-slides/README.md

 # Mistoffelees-slides
-Used to store the slides written with [Remark](https://remarkjs.com).
+Used to store the technical slides.
+The slides are written with [Beamer](http://tug.ctan.org/macros/latex/contrib/beamer/doc/beameruserguide.pdf) and [Remark](https://remarkjs.com).